animoca/motogp-flow-contracts/README.md

 This contract review request includes the NFTSTorefront contract and related transactions used in the storefront.test.js test suite.

-The other contracts in the project are existing, already deployed contracts and one development debug contract - please exclude those in the review.
+The other contracts in the project are already deployed, and one development debug contract - please exclude those in the review.

 # Summary
-The NFTStorefront contract is based on the contract with same name developed by Dapper Lab: https://github.com/onflow/nft-storefront
+The NFTStorefront contract is based on the contract with same name developed by Dapper Labs: https://github.com/onflow/nft-storefront
-The NFTSTorefront contract in this repo has some changes vs the above references.
-Notably, it includes a commission rate set at contract level, and removes the cuts from the create-saleoffer method.
+The NFTSTorefront contract in this repo has some changes vs the above reference.
+It includes a commission rate set at contract level, and removes the cuts from the createSaleoffer method.

 The reason for the changes is that we don't want the user to be able to determine the cuts when creating a SaleOffer transaction.
-For our marketplace, the cuts (= commissions) are determined by the contract.
+For our marketplace, the cuts (= commissions) are determined by the contract, with a commission percentage going to MotoGP and the remainder to the NFT owner.
-To keep the implementation as close to the original storefront contract for easier audit, we'v kep the contract's internal use of cuts for calculation commissions.
+To keep the contract implementation as close to the original storefront contract as possible for easier audit and testing, we've kept the contract's internal use of cuts for calculation commissions.

 # Contract:
 [+] NFTSTorefront